-Jamaica Mortgage Bank To Be Privatised
+Jamaica Mortgage Bank to be Privatised

 The Government is seeking to privatise the Jamaica Mortgage Bank (JMB), says Minister without Portfolio in the Ministry of Economic Growth and Job Creation, Hon.
 Everald Warmington.

-The privatisation will allow the JMB to provide funds to the Government, deepen the financial mortgage market, widen the base of the ownership of the Bank, and assist the JMB to better achieve its strategic objectives, which may lead to eventual expansion of its current product offerings.
+The privatisation will allow the JMB to provide funds to the Government, deepen the financial mortgage market, widen the base of the ownership of the Bank, and assist the JMB in better achieving its strategic objectives, which may lead to the eventual expansion of its current product offerings.

 Mr. Warmington said it is anticipated that the Cabinet submission will be finalised in the 2022/2023 Financial Year.